elasticio/api-docs/source/includes/_contracts.md

 ```

 This endpoint allows adding a user to a certain Contract as a member.
-No invitation email will be sent.
+No invitation email message will be sent.
 The user becomes a member immediately.

 ### HTTP Request